nbering/nicholasbering-ca/_posts/2015-08-09-agc-image-overlay.md

 author: Nicholas Bering
 ---

-As promised in my last post, I did something slightly designery as something for show-and-tell at CodePenTo next Wednesday.
+As promised in my last post, I did something slightly designer-y as something for show-and-tell at CodePenTo next Wednesday.
 Also, I'd like to note that this is my first post with pretty pictures.
 Enjoy!

 ## Image Overlays